pmastropolo/proj-eight-teen-chall-nosql-social-network-api/README.md

 ## Description

-A social network application where users can share thoughts, react to friends’ thoughts, and create a friend list.
+This project is a social network application, using Mongoose and Express.js, where users can share thoughts, react to friends thoughts, and create a friend list.
+Express, in this project, is used to define and handle the API Routes, process incoming requests, and send back responses.
+Mongoose, in this project, is used to define the data models for users thoughts, reactions, and friends lists.
+Mongoose also handles the connection to the Mongodb database, making it easier to execute CRUD operations and work with data.

-Using Mongoose and Express.js in this project.
 This application will not be deployed, so I will provide a video down below of a walk through video, featuring how this works.

 ## Table of Contents